December 29, 2020

 89. Buy or borrow clothes

 Hopefully someone in the fam can donate baby/kids clothes to you.
 Otherwise, ask and look around to see what you can buy that is second-hand.
+If you must buy new, look to purchase clothing made from sustainable materials such as bamboo.
+We carry sustinable bamboo socks and bamboo underwear if you are looking for some eco-friendly basics.

 90. Eat green with your kids